larson-group/clubb_release/Readme.txt

    radiation scheme.
    Enabling any of these flags may increase runtime considerably.

-3. cd ../stats
+3. cd <CLUBB DIR>/input/stats
    Edit a stats file you would like to use.
 A complete list of all computable statistics is found in all_stats.in.
-Note that CLUBB now supports GrADS or netCDF, but you can only use the hoc_tuner using GrADS.
+Note that CLUBB now supports GrADS or netCDF, but you can only use the clubb_tuner using GrADS.

-4. $ cd ../standalone.
-Copy and edit parameters_default.in or just use a premade one.
+4. $ cd <CLUBB DIR>/input
+   Edit tunable_parameters.in if you wish.
+The default values have been tested rigorously and will work with all the current cases.

+5. $ cd <CLUBB DIR>/run_scripts
-5. $ ./run_standalone.bash <MODEL CASE> or
+   $ ./run_scm.bash <MODEL CASE> or
    $ ./run_standalone.bash <MODEL CASE> [PARAMETER FILE] [STATS FILE]

    Where the parameter file and stats file are optional arguments.
-The default is all_stats.in and default_parameters.in.
+The default is all_stats.in and tunable_parameters.in.
+   The resulting data will be written in the directory "output"

 -----------------------------------------------------------------------
 - (2.2) Executing a restart run: